nuxt/content/docs/content/en/themes/docs.md

 Let's say we're creating the documentation of an open-source project in the `docs/` directory.

-## Setup
+## Directory Structure

-The theme is like a classic NuxtJS app, you need:
+The theme is a classic NuxtJS app, you need:

 ### `package.json`